tcrayford/lock-smith/readme.md

 end
 ```

+#### Options

+* lspace - This defines which lock space lock-smith will use.
+This is handy if you have multiple applications using advisory locks.

 ## Hacking on Locksmith

 There are still some Data Stores to implement, follow the pattern for PostgreSQLand DynamoDB and submit a pull request.